TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_Music.md

 ![RPFM_AudioFiles](Campaign_Music_Resources/RPFM_AudioFiles.png)

 ## Step 3: Edit the `global_music` soundbank.
 Total War Attila uses soundbanks (i.e. `.bnk` files) to determine what audio to play when events are triggered.
-The `global_music` soundbank is set up so that the various music events take variables for music state (e.g. prebattle, ambient) and culture has a decision tree which references RandomSequenceContainers which reference lists of Sounds.
-In other words, when the game triggers a campaign music eventit will use the music state and a mix of encountered cultures in order to pick a list of random music tracks and it will play one of those random music tracks.
+The `global_music` soundbank is set up so that the various music events take variables for music state (e.g. prebattle, ambient) and culture and they have decision trees which reference RandomSequenceContainers which reference lists of Sounds.
+In other words, when the game triggers a campaign music event it will use the music state and a mix of the player's encountered cultures in order to pick a list of random music tracks and it will play one of those random music tracks.

 In this step we will edit a custom `global_music` soundbank to so that when the game triggers a campaign music event for the `barbarian` culture it will play our custom prebattle or ambient music tracks.